5. Transformations#

 5.7.
 Exercises#

-1. Scale the original rectangle so that it is a quarter of the original size and apply translation so that the rectangle moves anti-clockwise around a circle centred at the window centre with radius 0.5.
+1. Scale the original rectangle so that it is a quarter of the original size and apply translation so that the rectangle moves anti-clockwise around a circle centred at the window centre with radius 0.5 and completes one full rotation every 5 seconds.
 Hint: the co-ordinates of points on a circle centered at \((0,0)\) with radius \(r\) can be calculated using \(x = r\cos(t)\) and \(y = r\sin(t)\) where \(t\) is some number.

 1. Rotate your rectangle from exercise 1 in a clockwise rotation about its centre at twice the rotation speed used in exercise 1.